benjamingreenberg/ogr2bqjson/README.md

 - Python 3.10.x (this was developed with Python 3.10.12, but an earlier version may work).
 - [GDAL](https://gdal.org) installed on your system
   - On Ubuntu 22.04.03, the following installed all necessary packages: `sudo apt install gdal-bin libgdal-dev`.
 You can add *python3-gdal* to the package list, but in my case it was included as an "*additional package*" when installing *gdal-bin*.
 - Python bindings for your version of GDAL, which ideally would be what `pip install GDAL` installs by default.
-However, I needed an earlier/specific version to match my native GDAL library (3.4.1, which is the version specified in requirements.txt).
+However, I needed an earlier/specific version to match my native GDAL library (3.4.1, the version specified in requirements.txt).
 Try this if pip is giving errors when installing GDAL: `pip install GDAL=="$(gdal-config --version).*"` See the [*pip* section of the GDAL documentation](https://gdal.org/api/python_bindings.html#pip).

 ## Usage